Alumni Resources – Op Brief Template, General Advance Worksheet, Advance Work-Book, Security Driver SOP & Checklists

 Below, I have reached out to many who have both direct and current experience with contracting overseas who have been generous enough to offer their time to provide much needed insight and guidance on the subject, covering How to Find Open Contracts, How to Find and Connect with Recruiters, Steps to Ensure Application Compliance, Successful Training Tips, Successful Deployment Tips and Coming Back Home/Maintaining Readiness.

 As a training provider, we are proud to benchmark the term ‘post-graduate support.’
-We take pride in this as it not only sets us apart from the pack, but also provides a significant advantage to our graduates and their feedback is astounding which is what drives us to provide the best, most valuable and practical training and follow-on support that we can.
+We take pride in this as it not only sets us apart from the pack, but also provides a significant advantage to our graduates and their feedback is astounding which is what drives us to provide the best, most valuable, practical training and practical follow-on support that we can.

 Perhaps one of the most common areas we provide this support in is contracting and subcontracting security services.
 More specifically, how to do so including methods of advertising, networking, obtaining contracts and how to subcontract those services to the larger firms.
 Below are some tips and tactics that not only have I found to be successful but our graduates have provided excellent feedback on as well.